 Off-peak rail fares will be in effect all day.
 To avoid long lines at fare vending machines, be sure to have enough fare value on your SmarTrip card to complete the round trip.
 See a guide for using Washington Metro.

 On the Yellow Line beginning at approximately 6 p.m. trains will operate between Huntington and Mt.
 Vernon Square only.
-On July 4th, Metro will not allow bicycles on Metrorail, but will allow bikes on Metrobus.
+On July 4th, Metro will not allow bicycles or large coolers on Metrorail, but will allow bikes on Metrobus.

 Capital Bikeshare will provide a bike corral at the 10th Street and Constitution Avenue NW station to handle the large number of riders expected to use the system to visit the National Mall on July 4.
 The corral will be made available from 3 p.m. to until one hour after the fireworks are over.